bmeeet/Insurance-Data-Analysis/README.md

-#Insurance Data Analysis
+Insurance Data Analysis & Prediction
-This project analyzes an insurance dataset to explore patterns and relationships in medical costs based on demographic and lifestyle factors.
-It includes Exploratory Data Analysis (EDA), data cleaning, and preparation steps for future predictive modeling.
+This project analyzes an insurance dataset to explore patterns in medical costs and builds a predictive model to estimate charges based on demographic and lifestyle factors.
+It includes Exploratory Data Analysis (EDA), data cleaning, and regression modeling with accuracy evaluation.

 📌 Project Overview
 The notebook:

-Loads and inspects the dataset.
+Loads and explores the dataset.

 Performs statistical summaries and visualizations.

-Cleans data by removing duplicates.
+Cleans the data by removing duplicates.

-Prepares the dataset for future feature engineering and modeling.
+Builds a machine learning model to predict medical charges.

+Calculates model accuracy to evaluate performance.

 📂 Files
-insurance.ipynb — Jupyter Notebook with full analysis.
+insurance.ipynb — Jupyter Notebook with EDA, data cleaning, model training, and evaluation.

-insurance.csv — Dataset used in the analysis (should be placed in the same directory).
+insurance.csv — Dataset used for analysis (should be placed in the same directory).

 README.md — Documentation.